Voting information

 Overseas voting

-Overseas voters can obtain their voting papers by either:
+Overseas voters can obtain their voting papers by:

 Overseas voters can return their voting papers by:

 Votes returned using the overseas upload service need to be received by the Commission before 7pm on election day.
-Postal votes need to be postmarked in another country before or on the day before election day and received by the Commission or a Returning Officer before noon on the Tuesday 10 days after the election.
+Votes need to be received by the overseas voting place by 4pm local time on the day before election day.

 More information about voting from overseas is available at vote.nz.